Drawn to the Edge

 D. H. Lawrence, “The Crown”

-We are accepting proposals for Papers, Panels, Workshops, and Creative Presentations about our theme of “Drawn to the Edge” in the following areas:
+There will be Papers, Panels, Workshops, and Creative Presentations about our theme of “Drawn to the Edge” in the following areas:

 - Imaginative Literature including film and other media (ex: Howl’s Moving Castle, Dune, The Broken Earth Trilogy, Naruto, The Left Hand of Darkness, Star Trek, Kindred, The Vorkosigan Saga, Lord of the Rings, Watership Down, etc.)